Moscow threatens to speed missiles to Syria but also offers to delay

 Russia had planned to begin delivering last year on a $600 million contract for 12 MiG-29MM2 fighter jets signed in 2007, with an option for 12 more.
 The jets are to be equipped with air-to-air and air-to-surface rockets, making them a tough enemy if a "no-fly zone" were imposed.

-The source close to the Defence Ministry said Syrian troops would need to be trained on the S-300 in Russia's southern province of Astrakhan.
+The source close to the Defense Ministry said Syrian troops would need to be trained on the S-300 in Russia's southern province of Astrakhan.

 Former Russian Air Force Commander General Anatoly Kornukov told Interfax such training would need a minimum of two to four weeks.
 The S-300s themselves would be ready for use "within five minutes after the delivery", he said.